RossLab/Reproductive_Morph_Specialisation/04_Release_from_SAS/02_RNA_mapping_and_Count.md

+# Map RNA to N-masked genome and summarise read counts #

 Once I have my genome, subsetted for only autosomes and X chromosome (aka no Inversion), and N-masked at variant sites on the X chromosome, I can align my reads to this N-masked genome.
 \
 \